basic-examples/ansi-escape-code/README.md

 In most cases, you should avoid printing ANSI escape codes when the target stream is not a TTY.

-If this applies to your case, import from `ansi-escape-code/node`; it will handle this automatically.
+If this applies to your case, import from `ansi-escape-code/node` or `ansi-escape-code/proxy-node`; it will handle this automatically.